 - Applicant’s eligibility, which includes income, age, employment status, i.e., salaried or self-employed, outstanding debts, credit history and score

 Bajaj Finserv sanctions a substantial loan amount as an e-home loan based on these factors.

 FAQs on Home Loan Sanction Letter

 A loan sanction letter is a document issued by a bank or a housing finance company to the one who applies for a home loan.
 This letter is provided by the lender only after verifying the borrower’s eligibility for the home loan.
-The loan sanction letter informs the borrower about the possible loan amount he is eligible for, including the proposed interest rate and loan tenor.
-The borrower’s income along with credit repayment behavior and credit score, is extensively scrutinized before sending this letter to the borrower.
+The loan sanction letter informs the borrower about the possible loan amount that he is eligible for, including the proposed interest rate and loan tenure.
+The borrower’s income along with credit repayment behaviour and credit score, is extensively scrutinised before sending this letter to the borrower.

 The validity of a home loan sanction letter typically ranges from 3 to 6 months, depending on the lender.
 The validity period is the period within which the borrower must complete the property purchase transaction and avail of the sanctioned loan amount.

 After the validity period expires, the lender may review the loan application again and re-evaluate the borrower's creditworthiness before issuing a fresh sanction letter.